jasonKercher/fql/README.md

  - [libpcre2](https://www.pcre.org/): for LIKE statement implementation
  - [libcheck](https://github.com/libcheck/check): This is only for `make check`.

-Once, antlr4 runtime is installed, you need determine the location of the antlr4-runtime headers since my shit autotools skills won't do it for you.
+Once antlr4 runtime is installed, you need determine the location of the antlr4-runtime headers since my shit autotools skills won't do it for you.
 The parent directory must be set to `ANTLR4_CPATH`.
 For me, this is `/usr/include`
 ```
 ANTLR4_CPATH=/usr/include ./configure
 make